 It occurred to me that I knew very little about caring for sick odalisques.
-Usually I didn’t make a particular fuss, but simply locked them up in a storage room and waited to see whether they would die or not.
+Usually I didn’t make a particular fuss, but simply locked them up in a storage room and waited to see whether they would live or die.
 After all, there was a reason I invested in the best slave insurance: everything was covered.
-On a financial level I had the resources to endure routine breakage without assistance, but the peace of mind that came from knowing I’d never have to worry about a few unscheduled deaths was priceless.
+(On a financial level I had the resources to endure routine breakage without assistance; but the peace of mind that came from knowing I’d never have to worry about a few unscheduled deaths was priceless.)

-I needed to rest if I was to put on a credible show of business as usual the following day.
-I kept the dagger with me in case there was any trouble, extinguished the lamp, and sat in a low chair against the opposite wall, watching Mala’s dim shape flinch and shiver in the throes of fever, aware that she was oozing and sweating all over the fine fabrics of what might soon become her death-couch.
+Mala didn’t seem to be in any hurry to regain consciousness, and I needed to rest if I were to put on a credible show of business as usual the following day.
+So I held the dagger in case there was more trouble, extinguished the lamp, and sat in a low chair against the opposite wall while her dim shape flinched and shivered in the throes of fever.

-I was haunted by a recurring fear that made it hard to fall asleep.
-What if she stained the cushions permanently?
-I could afford new ones, of course, but I’d invested a great deal of effort collecting this particular ensemble of patterns and colors, and felt a personal attachment to it that would be hard to shrug off if they were spoiled.
+I was haunted by a recurring fear that made it difficult to fall asleep.
+What if her sweat and pus stained the cushions permanently?
+I could afford new ones, of course, but I’d invested a great deal of effort collecting this particular ensemble of patterns and colors, and had since developed a personal attachment to it that would be hard to shrug off if they were spoiled.

-I tried to look away from the couch, and saw that the wig had fallen in a heap on my floor.
+I made a point of looking away.
+My eyes caught on the wig, which had fallen in a heap on my floor.
 A few long, stray locks trailed off into a shaft of starlight that slipped through the crack between curtains.
-As I drifted toward sleep, I imagined they were shining blood red where they touched the light; but whenever I looked with full attention, they were just vague, shadowy lines in a field of blue and gray.
+As I drifted toward slumber I imagined those locks shining blood red where it touched them, but whenever I studied the wig with full attention I saw only a tangle of vague lines in a field of blue and gray.

-Then my thought-worms slowed, and everything was dark.
+Then my thought-worms slowed, and everything went dark.

-The next morning I woke to a sore neck, the inevitable result of sleeping in a chair that was never intended to support a sizable cranium from which even the very well-developed muscles surrounding my spine required regular hours of relief—though naturally it had been well-chosen to complement my decor.
+The next morning I woke to a sore neck—the inevitable result of sleeping in a chair selected to complement my decor rather than to support a weight from which even the very well-developed muscles surrounding my spine required nightly relief.

-Now that I could see Mala in the daylight, my hopes for her survival were severely diminished.
+Now that I could see Mala in the daylight my hopes for her survival were severely diminished.
 Smaller versions of the purple-black lumps at her armpits and groin were also erupting further down her thighs.
-Her eyes were half open, but she failed to react to my comforting presence with even the slightest sign of joy, and instead of breathing, her lungs pumped out irregular gasps and wheezings, like a broken bellows.
-Yet there was little to lose by adhering to the plan I’d prepared the previous night, and Mala had, all things considered, been rather more amusing than the other odalisques I’d owned.
-I resolved to press on with my best efforts at healing.
+Her eyes were half open, but she failed to react to my comforting presence with even the slightest sign of joy, and instead of breathing, her lungs, like a broken bellows, pumped out irregular gasps and wheezings.
+Yet there was little to lose by adhering to the plan I’d prepared the previous night, so I resolved to press on with my best efforts at healing.
 The results could certainly be no worse than the Sultan’s Surgeon had achieved, for the simple reason that the survival rate can never fall below zero.

 I shifted some of the cushions to make her more comfortable and pulled the blanket up to her waist.
 Then, as soon as I heard my assistant arriving for work, I stepped out into the alley and took the back entrance to the slaving office.

-I’d decided that the evidence-based course of treatment in this case was simply the reverse of whatever the doctor had recommended, so I gave my assistant a few dinars and told him to run out to the bazaar and bring back a jar of fresh camel milk and a large serving of cooked red meat, with no couscous.
-He gave me a strange look, but I raised a single threatening eyebrow, which sped his progress considerably, and by the time I’d brought out the display models he had returned with the food.
+As I’d drifted off the previous night I’d come to the conclusion that the most evidence-based course of treatment was simply the reverse of whatever the doctor had recommended, so I gave my assistant a few dinars and told him to run out to the bazaar and bring back a jar of fresh camel milk and a large serving of cooked red meat, with no couscous.
+He gave me a strange look, but I raised a single threatening eyebrow to speed his progress, and by the time I’d brought out the display models he returned with the food.

-I pureed the meat in the couscous grinder I normally used to make a fattening porridge for new girls who’ve lost too much weight during their journey to the Orient.
-I had to operate the crank with extra force, but even though they never see more than light use, I always buy the best quality appliances—this particular model was a Professional Grade Miniature Miller imported from the Occident with a lifetime guarantee—and the resulting bowl of slop looked credibly predigested.
-I told my assistant to watch the office, then brought the food back to my rooms.
+I pureed the meat in the couscous grinder I’d bought to make a fattening porridge for girls who’ve lost too much weight during their journey to the Orient.
+Though they never see more than light use, I always buy the best quality appliances—this particular model was a Professional-Grade Miniature Miller imported from the Occident with a lifetime warranty.
+I had to apply extra force to the crank, but the machinery was solid, and the resulting bowl of brown slop came out credibly predigested.
+I told my assistant to watch the office, then took the ground goatmeat back to my rooms.

 Mala was awake.
 Or more accurately, she was no longer asleep.
-Unfocused, drooling, and marked by swollen black lumps, she resembled a performing snake charmer whose overambitious attempt at mass hypnosis had recently failed to calm a coterie of cobras.
-I fed her the camel milk in little dribbles; she only managed half a spoonful of meat.
+Unfocused, drooling, and marked by swollen black lumps, she resembled a performing snake charmer whose overambitious attempt at mass hypnosis had recently failed to calm a pitful of cobras.
+I fed her the camel milk in little dribbles; she only managed half a spoonful of food.

 I reentered the office, unlocked the storage room—down the hallway I could see my assistant at the front of the office flattering a customer of no particular value—retrieved the ostrich-feather fans I used to instruct my odalisques, and then slipped back out before they could notice me.

-The sun was almost directly overhead, and the back alley was blindingly bright.
-When I shut my door behind me again it took my eyes a moment to readjust to my own rooms.
+The sun was directly overhead, making the alley blindingly bright.
+When I shut the door behind me again it took my eyes a moment to readjust to my own rooms.
 The air smelled of disease, the curtains were drawn, and the windows closed, but at this hour that was the only way to keep it cool enough for the operation I was about to undertake.